 Does podcast listening impact radio listening?

-Podcast listeners consume over 4 hours of podcasts per week and 22% more total audio content than Canadian adults in general.
-The Spring 2021 survey shows that they consume on average 42 minutes less traditional radio compared to the adult population, yet listen to an extra 30 minutes of streamed radio per week.
+Podcast listeners consume just under 4 hours of podcasts per week and 20% more total audio content than Canadian adults in general.
+The Spring 2022 survey shows that they consume on average only 44 minutes less traditional radio compared to the adult population and 95 minutes more of music streaming services.

 Self-reported hours spent with audio content in a typical week